Caloric Feeding for Puppies

 Larger breeds take longer to reach their full growth so keeping their diet balanced and the puppy fed for a medium/moderate rate of growth is ideal.
 You want optimal growth not maximum growth to protect the skeletal structure of your growing puppy.
 Use nutrition standards as guides and ensure you feed within the recommended range, applying them according to your dog.

 The minimum proportion of energy that should be supplied by protein for large/extra-large breeds dogs is lower than the recommended percentage for a smaller breed dog.
 However, the actual % of protein is not as important as the balance of energy to protein when it comes to feeding growing large breed puppies.

-The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorous topic is covered in both the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies Guide found here and it is also discussed in the Introduction to Nutrients for Puppies Guide found here.
-(Link to nutrients for puppies guide will be activated on 5/13/20)
+The calcium and phosphorus amounts and the ca:p ratio are very important to be mindful of but this guide is an introduction to feeding a puppy for its energy needs and the calcium and phosphorus topic is covered in both the Appropriate Nutrient Levels for Skeletal Development in Large & Extra-Large Breed Puppies Guide found here and it is also discussed in the Introduction to Nutrients for Puppies Guide found here.
+(Link to nutrients for puppies guide will be activated June 2020)

 It is critical to be well informed about growth stage energy and nutrient needs for large breeds when formulating a homemade diet for large breed puppies.
 If in doubt, it is best to consult with a canine nutrition practitioner who specializes in both growth stage and large breeds.

 Extra Large Breed Puppies